 These situations are tough.

 There is no "right" way to help a struggling child.
 There is no one to blame.
 Everyone is doing the best they can in a scary, frustrating, and draining situation.
-I'm not here to judge and shame parents- you probably do enough of that all on your own.
-Actually, a big part of my job is helping parents to stop blaming themselves when things are difficult!
-Let me explain.
+Even on the good days, you're careful.
+You're tired of having your hope smashed.

-When I worked in a therapeutic boarding school, 8 pre-teens became "my girls."
+I know.
+When I worked at a therapeutic boarding school, 8 pre-teens became "my girls."
 Their parents scattered all across the world, I was "their person" in day-to-day life.
-It wasn't the same as being a parent; I still went home at the end of the day.
-And I didn't get to be around after they left the program, when life got good for them.
-But there's something profound that happens to your heart when you are the 24/7 on-call, go-to person for a troubled 9-year-old who hasn't seen her family in a full year.
+It wasn't the same as being a parent, but there's something profound that happens to your heart when you are the 24/7 on-call, go-to person for a troubled 9-year-old who hasn't seen her parents in months.

-In addition to being wonderful, my girls were fearful, self-destructive, moody, and tough as nails.
-I've been yelled at, hit, kicked, bitten, spat on, lied to, stolen from, and called all the names in the book.
-I know about losing sleep worrying, feeling broken down and defeated when yet another strategy doesn't work, getting angry calls from teachers, and being woken up in the middle of the night in full-on crisis.
-I know the feeling of chasing after someone who doesn't want to be caught, holding someone who wants to hurt herself, loving someone who wants to disappear.
+In addition to being exceptionally wonderful, my girls were traumatized, self-destructive, moody, and tough as nails.
+I've been yelled at, hit, kicked, scratched, bitten, spat on, lied to, stolen from, and called all the names in the book.
+I know about losing sleep worrying, feeling broken down and defeated when yet another strategy doesn't work, getting angry calls from teachers, and being woken up in the middle of the night to a full-on crisis.
+I know the feeling of chasing after someone who doesn't want to be caught, holding someone who wants to hurt herself, loving someone who wishes she was never born.
 I know the heartbreak of it.
 The aloneness and fear, the immense frustration, confusion, and self-blame, the not knowing what to do.
-I've been to these dark and despair-filled places, and I've also come out on the other side with families.
+I know what it means to feel responsible for "making it better" when the "it" is something unknown, incomprehensible, or horrific.
+I've been to these dark and despair-filled places.

-I've seen kids go from angry and defiant to warm, respectful, and emotionally mature.
+I've seen kids go from angry and defiant to warm, self-loving, and emotionally mature.
 I've watched healthy boundaries grow.
-I have witnessed children and parents bond in ways previously considered unimaginable.
+I have witnessed children and parents bond in ways previously considered impossible.
 Families getting progressively more emotionally steady, empowered, and wise.

 Bachelor's of Fine Arts in Painting, 2009, Rhode Island School of Design